nonprofit applied ml lab, making a real impact

 PhysNav-DG is a novel navigation framework combining classical sensor fusion with vision-language models for accurate and transparent decision-making.
 Its dual-branch architecture predicts navigation actions and generates chain-of-thought explanations.
 A context-aware Adaptive Kalman Filter refines state estimation using sensor data and semantic cues from models like LLaMA 3.2 11B and BLIP-2.
 We also introduce MD-NEX, a multi-domain benchmark spanning indoor, driving, and social navigation with ground-truth actions and human-rated explanations.
 PhysNav-DG boosts navigation success by over 20%, with grounded (score: 0.87) and clear (4.5/5) explanations—bridging semantic reasoning and geometric planning for safer autonomous systems.

-Accepted DG-ERBF at IEEE/CVF Conference on Computer Vision and Pattern Recognition 2025
+Research Paper accepted DG-ERBF at IEEE/CVF Conference on Computer Vision and Pattern Recognition 2025

 PhysNav-DG: A Novel Adaptive Framework for Robust VLM-Sensor Fusion in Navigation Applications